 Regular exercise should help you to return to normal activities as soon as possible.
 Before you start exercising, ask the healthcare team or your GP for advice.

-The joint where the ganglion was can continue to ache but any joint stiffness should settle quickly.
+The joint where the ganglion was can continue to ache.

 Some ganglions come back after a few months or years.